 “One year, we did The Nutcracker,” said Randall.
 “That was Emma’s brainchild.
 It was psychedelic.”

-And here is a link to our growing collection of local music stories and videos –MUSIC
+Our large collection of local music stories and videos – MUSIC